 Florida Center for Investigative Reporting is operated by professional journalists and overseen by a Board of Directors whose backgrounds include journalism, law, government and business.

 BOARD OF DIRECTORS

-Jim Baltzelle is the Florida bureau chief and Caribbean sales manager for the Associated Press.
+Jim Baltzelle (Board Secretary) is the Florida bureau chief and Caribbean sales manager for the Associated Press.
 He is also president of the Florida Society of Newspaper Editors and a Sulzberger Fellow at the Columbia Journalism School.